RaijmakersH/az900-labs/Instructions/Walkthroughs/10-Create a VM with PowerShell.md

     Get-AzVM -name myVMPS -status | Format-Table -autosize
     ```

-4. Stop the virtual machine.
-When prompted confirm (Yes) to the action.
-Wait for **Succeeded** status.
+4. Stop the virtual machine using the following command.

     ```PowerShell
     Stop-AzVM -ResourceGroupName myRGPS -Name myVMPS
     ```
+5. When prompted confirm (Yes) to the action.
+Wait for **Succeeded** status.

-5. Verify your virtual machine state.
+6. Verify your virtual machine state.
 The PowerState should now be **deallocated**.
 You can also verify the virtual machine status in the portal.
 Close Cloudshell.

     ```PowerShell
     Get-AzVM -name myVMPS -status | Format-Table -autosize